Prof Dr Neeta Inamdar

 Prof Inamdar and the Centre received a major shot in the arm this year with the grant of over half a million euros coming their way through Erasmus Plus Capacity Building project in Content and Language Integrated Learning (CLIL).
 The project is of immense importance as it has the potential to impact the pedagogical method practiced in the schools across the nation.

-Interestingly, Prof. Inamdar has also ensured that DES, Manipal diversifies its activities in a meaningful fashion.
+Interestingly, Prof. Inamdar has also ensured that MCES, Manipal diversifies its activities in a meaningful fashion.
 It has three centres with unique areas of focus: Dvaita Philosophy Resource Centre, Centre for Foreign Languages and Centre for Intercultural Studies and Dialogue.
 These centres focus on niche areas such as Indian philosophy, foreign language studies and cultural sensitivity issues.
-Overall, the activities of these centres have turned DES, Manipal a resource centre for multidisciplinary research projects.
+Overall, the activities of these centres have turned MCES, Manipal a resource centre for multidisciplinary research projects.

 In addition to all these activities, Prof Inamdar also acts as the Chief Editor of the Manipal Academy of Higher Education Press (MUP).
 Under her guidance, MUP has established itself as an important entity with more than 75 publications across disciplines.